Christianalamassi/Vet-Tiere/README.md

 ### Fixed bugs
 <img src="static/images/we.jpg">
+    - The error was solved by deleting the duplicate id.

 ### Unfixed bugs
 - The user can't see the available and unavailable appointments before clicking on the date.